Floga is a fine dining extension of Mr. Greek that’s part fish market and has a takeout component attached to the back.

 Market price seafood is imported fresh every day from Greece, and can be chosen from a rotating selection in the fish market to be grilled and optionally deboned.

-A whole sea bream goes for around $30, prepared with a cinnamon-based seasoning and served with a silky signature herbed lemon olive oil that adds major succulence to the fluffy fish.
+A whole sea bream goes for around $30, served with a silky signature herbed lemon olive oil that adds major succulence to the fluffy fish.

 Kontosouvli ($15 as a meze, $22 as a plate with two sides) is the signature item here, a rotisserie pork dish marinated in salt, pepper, oregano and chili.
 It’s heavy and warmly spiced with a definite kick from the chili and lots of roasty flavour.